About Scorpio Sol

-I found out about Scorpio Sol after a friend posted their lululemon Quiet Stripe (QS) dupes in a group.
-I asked her to ship me a pair so that I could analyze them and see if it’s worth buying.
+I found out about Scorpio Sol after a friend posted their lululemon Quiet Stripe (QS) dupes in a Facebook group.
+I asked her to ship me a pair so that I could analyze them and see if it’s worth keeping.

 #2 Style: Scorpio Sol makes crops and long leggings.
-I’ve yet to try any of their long leggings.
+The quiet stripe dupe comes in both long and crop lengths.

-#3 Inseam: 21″ and ends at my mid-calf.
-The legging opening does ride up my leg from time to time due to the thin and slippery fabric content.
+#3 Inseam: The inseam measures 21″ and sits at my mid-calf.
+The legging opening does ride up my leg from time to time due to the thin and slippery fabric.

 #5 Waistband: Tall waistband measuring 3.25″.
 The waistband felt loose and unsupported around the waist.
 Every time I bent over, I could feel a breeze enter the back of my pants.
 I could go a size down and it would fit much better.

 - Fabric Content: Spandex Blend